Tax Information for International Students

 How to File:

 Services like Sprintax can provide you with an easy-to-use tax preparation software designed for nonresident students and scholars in the US.
-The well-known services that you see on TV or advertisements may not be the right service for you if you are nonresident students in the US.
-The International Education staff members (and all other university staff) are not qualified or allowed to provide individual tax advice.
+The well known services that you see on TV or advertisements may not be the right service for you if you are nonresident students in the US.
+The International Education Center staff members (and all other college staff) are not qualified or allowed to provide individual tax advice.

-If you need to file Form 8843 PDF icon, we recommend you download the form from the IRS website and mail it to the appropriate address listed on the form instructions (page 3).
+If you need to file Form 8843 , we recommend you download the form from the IRS website and mail it to the appropriate address listed on the form instructions (page 3).

 Most F-1 students are considered nonresident aliens by the IRS.
 As a nonresident alien, you will need to file form 1040-NR (federal tax return) to assess your federal income and taxes.
 Important: As of 2022, the IRS no longer uses form 1040-NR-EZ.
 Form 1040NR has been simplified and will be used instead.